certbot/certbot/docs/using.rst

 .. code-block:: shell

    sudo apt-get update
-   sudo apt-get install letsencrypt python-letsencrypt-apache
+   sudo apt-get install certbot python-certbot-apache

-If you don't want to use the Apache plugin, you can omit the ``python-letsencrypt-apache`` package.
+If you don't want to use the Apache plugin, you can omit the ``python-certbot-apache`` package.

 Packages for Debian Jessie are coming in the next few weeks.